LaunchSchoolKalisz/LS170/study_guide/http.md

 - **AJAX** or Asynchronous JavaScript and XML enables browsers to issue requests and process responses without have to refresh and reload the current webpage
   - Modern web pages tend to be fairly complex, including dynamically generated content as well as many resource dependencies.
-  - Therefore, it behoves us to have a means of responding to both server data and user actions without having to refresh and reload the whole page.
+  - Therefore, it is beneficial to have a way to respond to both server data and user actions without having to refresh and reload the whole page.
-  - AJAX enabled this functionality, allowing the client to send and retrieve information in small pieces that can be used to update the state of an application without refreshing/reloading, making it much easier to maintain state.
+  - AJAX enabled this functionality, allowing the client to send and retrieve information in small pieces that can be used to update the state of an application without refreshing/reloading.
+This makes it much easier to maintain state.
   - AJAX requests are sent like normal HTTP requests, and the server responds to them with a normal HTTP response.
   - Instead of the browser refreshing to process the HTTP response, it will process the response with a _callback function_, which can update the state of the web app.